cabforum/servercert/docs/SMCWG-charter.md

 technical interoperability across the Internet are also to be addressed by the SMCWG.

+The objective of the SMCWG is to provide documents that describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of Publicly-Trusted S/MIME Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
+Such requirements are not mandatory for Certification Authorities unless and until they become adopted and enforced by relying–party Application Software Suppliers.

 ## Chartering of the S/MIME Certificate Working Group

 A Chartered Working Group (“SMCWG”) is created to perform the activities as